aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getAlternativeText() {#getAlternativeText--}

+<b>@deprecated.</b> Please use the 'alternativeText' property instead.
 Gets and sets the alternative text.

 ```javascript
 getAlternativeText() : string;